TriBITSPub/TriBITSWiki/Email-Lists.md

 To request to subscribe to one of the above Google Group email lists, perform the following procedure:

-1. Send email to `<mail-list>+subscribe@googlegroups.com`
+1. Send email to `<mail-list>+subscribe@googlegroups.com`.

-2. When a confirmation email is sent back, simply reply to the email (do **not** click "Join this Group")
+2. When a confirmation email is sent back, simply reply to the email (do **not** click "Join this Group").

-3. Send email to `tribits-developers@googlegroups.com` stating stating that you sent a subscription reqeust to become a member (NOTE: This is needed because Google Groups will not send a notification email that you requested to subscribe to the list.)
+3. Send an email to `tribits-developers@googlegroups.com` stating that you sent a subscription request to become a member and provide a short justification for why you should be added as a member to the list (NOTE: This is needed because Google Groups will not send a notification email to the list owner).

-4. The list owner (who is a member of `tribits-developers`) will approve the request on Google Groups site (This is listed under "Members"->"Join Requests").
+4. The list owner (who is a member of `tribits-developers`) will review the request and, if approved, will finalize the subscription (This is listed under "Members"->"Join Requests").

-5. You will an email stating that your request was approved and you are now subscribed.
+5. An email is sent stating that your request was approved and you are now subscribed.